python-qt-tools/PySide6-stubs/README.md

 for proper typing verification with `mypy`.

 ### Notable improvements:
-* add all missing signals to the stubs (many were missing)
+* add typing information for all properties
 * add conversion from `QByteArray` to `bytes`
 * add construction of `QByteArray` from length and string
 * fix `QFileDialog.getOpen*()` methods to accept `None` as parent argument